cydneymartell/Statistical-Machine-Learning-Final-Project/README.md

 <p align="center"> <img width="1212" alt="image" src="https://user-images.githubusercontent.com/78554498/110227342-06a00080-7ebd-11eb-9eca-1ec90bcab162.png">
 </p>

+This data shows the usefulness of TimeGAN in generating synthetic data compared to other methods.
+We then wanted to investigate if we could replicate this architecture and analysis on a dataset of our own.

 ## Historical stock prices dataset
 We trained our replicated TimeGAN architechture on a free dataset of end of day stock prices from https://www.quandl.com/databases/WIKIP/documentation.
 This is a large dataset that contains the end of the day stock prices collected between  July 6, 2015 to March 7, 2018 for a total of 590 observations per ticker.
 While this set contains data for 3,000 US companies,  we decided to select 86 tickers from this dataset for our replication of TimeGAN.
 The list of tickers that we used can be found in the file tickers.txt.